KomeijiForce/KomeijiForce.github.io/_pages/about.md

   - /about.html
 ---

-I am a second Ph.D. student at UCSD, advised by Professor [Jingbo Shang](https://shangjingbo1226.github.io/).
-Before Ph.D.
-I got my B.S. degree in Computer Science at SJTU, advised by Professor [Hai Zhao](https://bcmi.sjtu.edu.cn/home/zhaohai/).
+I am a second-year Ph.D. student at UCSD, advised by Professor [Jingbo Shang](https://shangjingbo1226.github.io/).
+Before my Ph.D., I got my B.S. degree in Computer Science at SJTU, advised by Professor [Hai Zhao](https://bcmi.sjtu.edu.cn/home/zhaohai/).

 Research Interest
 ------
-My current focus is on the interaction between large language models (LLMs) with word/span/text embeddings.
-Followings are examples of questions I am interested in:
+My current focus is on personalizing LLMs for usage with minimal effort.
+The following are examples of questions I am interested in:

-1. (LLM-aided) Fancier Embedders: How to build embedders with LLMs to implment functions more than semantic similarity evaluation?
-2. LLMs as pitfalls detector: Are there undiscovered pitfalls in traditional embedders that can be detected by LLMs?
-3. Potential of Embedders: What are some undiscovered tasks that embeddings are much more efficent/effective than language models?
-4. LLM-oriented Retreival Augmentation: What kinds of embeddings for retrievers are prefered by LLMs, still by textual similarity?
+1. Personalized Data Synthesis: How to synthesize user-centric data that can be used to instruction-tune LLMs to understand user demands and perform different jobs? ([CoTAM](https://arxiv.org/abs/2307.07099), [Incubator](https://arxiv.org/abs/2404.10877))
+2. Meta-learning: How to develop intermediate checkpoints well adapted to a large ground of downstream tasks? ([MetaIE](https://arxiv.org/abs/2404.00457))
+3. Efficient Representation: How to use LLMs to produce representations (e.g., Text Embeddings) for more efficient inference? ([InBedder](https://arxiv.org/abs/2402.09642))

 Links
 ------